Analysis of error localization of Chebyshev spectral approximations: Extensions

+\begin{corollary} Let the assumption in Theorem \ref{thm:ChebDiff} be fulfilled.
+As $n\rightarrow\infty$, the error estimates of Chebyshev spectral differentiation in the maximum norm are

+Moreover, the maximum error of Chebyshev spectral differentiation is attained at one of the endpoints whenever $\xi\in(-1,1)$ and at the singularity $\xi$ whenever $\xi=\pm1$. \end{corollary} \begin{proof} The corollary is a direct consequence of Theorem \ref{thm:ChebDiff}. \end{proof}

+We close this subsection by making a comparison of spectral differentiations using $f_n$ and $p_n^{*}$.
+Regarding the maximum error and pointwise error of spectral differentiations using $p_n^{*}$, it is still unclear whether they can be found in the literature.
+Numerical experiments show that

-From \eqref{eq:ChebDiffI} and \eqref{eq:ChebDiffII} we can conclude that the rate of convergence of Chebyshev spectral differentiation in the maximum norm is $\|f{'}-f_n{'}\|_{L^{\infty}(\Omega)}=O(n^{1-\alpha})$ whenever $\xi\in(-1,1)$ and is $\|f{'}-f_n{'}\|_{L^{\infty}(\Omega)}=O(n^{2-2\alpha})$ whenever $\xi=\pm1$.
-Moreover, the maximum error of Chebyshev spectral differentiation is attained at one of the endpoints whenever $\xi\in(-1,1)$ and at the singularity $\xi$ whenever $\xi=\pm1$.
-In Figure \ref{fig:ChebDiff1} we illustrate the pointwise absolute errors of differentiation using $f_n$ and $p_n^{*}$ and the rates of convergence of spectral differentiation using $f_n$ and $p_n^{*}$ in the maximum norm.
-Clearly, we see that numerical results of Chebyshev spectral differentiation are in consistent with our analysis.
-Moreover, concerning the accuracy of spectral differentiation using $f_n$ and $p_n^{*}$ in the maximum norm, we see that the former is much better than the latter.
-On the other hand, concerning the rates of pointwise convergence of spectral differentiation using $f_n$ and $p_n^{*}$, we see that the former is also better than the latter except in a small neighborhood of the singularity.
+and the maximum error is always attained at one of the endpoints for large $n$ (see Figure \ref{fig:ChebDiff1}).
+With Corollary \ref{col:ChebDiffMax} and \eqref{eq:BestDiffMax}, we conclude that the rate of convergence of $f_n$ in the maximum norm is actually one power of $n$ faster than that of $p_n^{*}$ whenever $\xi\in(-1,1)$ and both are the same whenever $\xi=\pm1$.
+In Figure \ref{fig:ChebDiff1} we illustrate the maximum errors and the pointwise errors of spectral differentiations using $f_n$ and $p_n^{*}$.
+As expected, we see that the maximum errors of $f_n$ converges one power of $n$ faster than that of $p_n^{*}$ for $\xi\in(-1,1)$ and both converge at the same rate whenever $\xi=\pm1$.
+Moreover, concerning the pointwise errors of spectral differentiation using $f_n$ and $p_n^{*}$, we see that Chebyshev spectral differentiations converge also faster than their best counterparts except in a small neighborhood of the singularity.